-Disney's Supply Chain Code of Conduct ("Code of Conduct") and International Labor Standards ("ILS") Program establish labour standards across the vast supply chain for Disney-branded and non-branded consumer products.
+Disney's Supply Chain Code of Conduct ("Code of Conduct") establishes labour standards across the vast supply chain for Disney-branded and non-branded consumer products and the International Labor Standards ("ILS") Program applies to Disney-branded products produced around the world.
 The Code of Conduct prohibits forced labour, including, but not limited to, prison, bonded, indentured, or coerced labour and child labour.
 The Code of Conduct also prohibits physical, sexual, or psychological harassment, threats of violence, and abuse of workers.